mweel1/usa_high_level/grants/personal-profile/government-os-services/index.md

 # Security

 When authorizing with these services an access key will be received for each government during personal profile provisioning.
-Each time the operating system boots up it will receive new access tokens from the personal profile to access government services.
+Each time the operating system boots up it will receive retrieve an access token from the personal profile and request a session key from the government services.
+The access token in the personal profile will also be rotated when retrieving a sessions key.